jacketsj/learn_algorithms/intro/help.md

 Note that in general,
 you can compile all your programs (within this project) the same way, by replacing `intro` with the name of the program.

+Alternatively, you can use an online IDE such as [repl.it](https://repl.it/languages/cpp11).